wentasah/novaboot/README.md

 - WVDESC

-    Description of the wvtest-compliant program.
+    Description of the WvTest-compliant program.

 - WVTEST\_TIMEOUT